AdobeDocs/advertising.sv-SE/help/search-social-commerce/tools/conversion-metrics-upload-to-google.md

 1. Markera kryssrutan intill **[!UICONTROL Upload Conversions to Google Ads]**.

-1. (Annonsörer som bedriver verksamhet i Europeiska ekonomiska samarbetsområdet (EES) eller Storbritannien (UK); valfritt) Om du har fått EES- och UK-användares samtycke till att överföra sina uppgifter i annonssyfte markerar du kryssrutan bredvid **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
+1. (Annonsörer som bedriver verksamhet i Europeiska ekonomiska samarbetsområdet (EES) eller Storbritannien (UK); valfritt) Om du har inhämtat medgivande från användare i EES och Storbritannien att överföra sina uppgifter i annonssyfte markerar du kryssrutan bredvid **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
 If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**

 1. Klicka på **[!UICONTROL Save]**.